- There are 44 species of snakes native to Florida, and 6 of those are colored almost entirely black and yellow.

 About Snakes in Florida

 When you think about Florida, chances are, you think about the many reptiles that live here.
 There are 44 different species of snakes native to Florida.
-From the sandy coasts bordering the Atlantic Ocean to the Everglades to the forested regions inland, there’s no shortage of habitats in which snakes can thrive.
+From the sandy coasts bordering the Atlantic Ocean to the Everglades to the forested regions inland, snakes can thrive without a shortage of habitats.
 Not only do they thrive in these ecosystems, however, but they also play a significant role.

 Snakes are an important player in the ecosystems of the world, including in Florida.
 They help control the rodent population.
 Some species will even eat ticks!
 Non-venomous species of snake will also eat venomous species, which helps ensure that even the snake population monitors itself.

-Of the 44 species of snake that call Florida home, only 6 are venomous, such as the
+Of the 44 species of snake that call Florida home, only the following six are venomous:

 - Eastern coral snake